BensThoughts/zero-rabbit/README.md

 ```javascript
 rabbit.assertQueue(channel, queue, options, function(err, q))
 ```
 function(err, q) can be omitted as can options, but if you are asserting a queue you probably want to make sure it has succeeded before proceeding.
+Also if you include function(err, q) you need to also include options.

 **Bind Queue**
 ```javascript
 rabbit.bindQueue(channel, queue, exchange, key, options, function(err, ok))
 ```
-function(err, ok) can be omitted as can options, but if you are binding a queue you probably want to make sure it has succeeded before proceeding.  key must be included but can be set to '' if you don't need it.
+function(err, ok) can be omitted as can options, but if you are binding a queue you probably want to make sure it has succeeded before proceeding.

+*key* is optional and will default to ''

 Best just to include all arguments and use '' for key and {} for options.